canjs/can-observe/decorators/doc/async.md

-@property {function} can-observe.async async
+@property {function} can-observe.getAsync getAsync
 @parent can-observe/decorators

 @description Create observable key-value instances or types.

-@signature `@observe.async`
+@signature `@observe.getAsync`

-The `@async` decorator sets up the value to be connected to the result of an asynchronous call, such as an API request or a promise.
+The `@getAsync` decorator sets up the value to be connected to the result of an getAsynchronous call, such as an API request or a promise.

 When attached to a method, it passes a `resolve` argument, which you call to set the value.
 When attached to a getter, it expects the return value to be a promise (specifically, a thenable) or undefined (for no changes);